- Publications and resources

 Transferring or changing ownership of an aircraft

 If a holder of a navigation authorisation ceases to be the operator of an aircraft covered by the approval, any navigation authorisation applicable to that aircraft automatically becomes invalid.

-- The operator must notify CASA of the change by completing Form 032 and submitting it to CLARC.
+The operator must notify CASA of the change by completing Notice of appointment/cancellation of registered operator form 032 (pdf 266.38 KB) (266.38 KB) and submitting it to CLARC.